mbreese/subauth/README.md

 **ticket.secret** - This is the private key that will be used to protect your ticket.
 Don't share this with anyone.
 If can be generated using the `bin/gensecret.py` script if you need one.

 **ticket.cookie** - This is the name of your cookie.
 This is passed to the user's browser and stored there.
 You can name this whatever you'd like.

+**ticket.domain** - This is the domain under which you want to save the cookie.
+It is suggested that you include the preceeding '.', as this is how Nginx sets cookies, so if you don't start with a '.', you can end up with duplicate cookies (that end up fighting).

 **ticket.expires** - The number of seconds that this ticket is valid for.